Americans with Student Loans

 Student Loan Payments by Employers

 If your employer provides a student loan repayment benefit, you can temporarily exclude up to $5,250 in these payments from your income.
 The $5,250 cap applies to both the new student loan repayment benefit as well as other educational assistance (e.g., tuition, fees, or books) provided by the employer under current law.
-The provision applies to any student loan payments made by an employer on behalf of an employee after March 27, 2020, and before January 1, 2021.
+The provision applies to any student loan payments made by an employer on behalf of an employee after March 27, 2020 and has been authorized through December 31, 2025 under the COVID relief law.

 Continuing Education at Impacted Foreign Institutions